abizovnuralem/go2_ros2_sdk/README.md

 ```

 ## Usage

 Don't forget to set up your Go2 robot in Wifi-mode and obtain the IP.
-You can use the mobile app to get it, go to Device -> Data -> Automatic Machine Inspection and look for STA Network: wlan0.
+You can use the mobile app to get it.
+Go to Device -> Data -> Automatic Machine Inspection and look for STA Network: wlan0.

 ```shell
 source install/setup.bash